 A lack of quality instructional materials is also a chronic problem for under-resourced school districts.
 Anecdotal accounts of outdated history books showing George W. Bush as president underscore a broader concern about the inequitable distribution of resources.
 In lawsuits from New Jersey to California, courts have ruled that states need to do more to ensure that districts with the largest populations of low-income students have high-quality textbooks, facilities and teachers.
 A number of states have changed their school funding formulas in a bid to ensure more equitable resources.

 The infusion of federal Covid-relief money gives districts a chance to further narrow resource gaps.
-Half of the districts in the highest-poverty quartile are planning to invest their federal aid in instructional materials, making it the No. 3 priority behind HVAC and academic staff.
-By contrast, less than a third of the most affluent quartile intend to spend on such materials, and it ranks as their No. 8 priority.
+Nearly half of the districts in the highest-poverty quartile are planning to invest their federal aid in instructional materials, making it the No. 4 priority behind HVAC, academic staff and professional development.
+By contrast, less than a third of the most affluent quartile intend to spend on such materials, and it ranks as their No. 7 priority.

 These investments yield tangible resources that districts can rely on after the pandemic has ended and the ESSER money has run out.
 The Helena-West Helena School District in Arkansas, where 54 percent of the 1,200 students live in poverty, plans to put $600,000 toward curricular expenses, including new science textbooks and mobile science labs.